NHMRC funds research through institutions that it has approved to administer NHMRC grants.

 3. Have successfully completed a review of your internal procedures and policies to assure compliance with NHMRC's policies and requirements, including NHMRC's Open Access Policy, the NHMRC Research Integrity and Misconduct Policy and policies to support gender equity, ensuring that if Administering Institution status is granted, the institution is able to enter into and meet all of the requirements of the NHMRC Funding Agreement.

-4. Be able to confirm that the AI can name the required minimum named individuals in each of the positions, with at least two Research Administration Officers (RAOs), two Responsible Officers (ROs), at least one Financial Officer (FO) and one qualified public accountant or a member of one of the following organisations, CPA Australia, Chartered Accountants in Australia and New Zealand, or the Institute of Public Accountants as the Chief Financial Officer (CFO).
+4. Be able to confirm that the Administering Institution can name the required minimum named individuals in each of the positions, with at least two Research Administration Officers (RAOs), two Responsible Officers (ROs), at least one Financial Officer (FO) and one qualified public accountant or a member of one of the following organisations, CPA Australia, Chartered Accountants in Australia and New Zealand, or the Institute of Public Accountants as the Chief Financial Officer (CFO).

-AI application process
+Administering Institution application process

 Relevant documents also include: